mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

 through `Number(...)` and that the registry CLI still trusted `JSON.parse`.
 N1-A4 makes both domains byte-owned, enforces canonical safe-integer tokens, invalid UTF-8/duplicate-key/Unicode-scalar rejection, and exact Set membership.
-The N2 path remains absent.
-Its fresh independent source audit is CLEAN; the commit/pin boundary remains before N2.
+Its fresh independent source audit is CLEAN and the authority/prior-art pin is committed at `81b2a0a`.
+The same genuine Luna xhigh task `019fb12c-2624-7732-909a-e1e87ce7ef24` is active at a fresh isolated N2 root.
+No result or credit exists.
+The exact parser/CSS dependency chronology is in `coordination/PARSER-CSS-RESUMPTION-SAFE-BOUNDARY-2026-08-01.md`.

 For N1-A4, `jq empty`, both Ajv Draft 2020-12 strict compilations, Node syntax checks, the ten-record/one-raw semantic gold, controls `8/8`, hostiles